bzm3r/transpose-timing-tests/README.md

 ![memory-hierarchy](./diagrams/memory-hierarchy.png)

 Each thread has associated with it registers which store data using a [configuration of logic gates](https://en.wikipedia.org/wiki/Flip-flop_(electronics)) called a flip-flop.
 This storage is expensive (i.e. low performance) in terms of the energy required to maintain it, but cheap (i.e. high performance) in terms of speed of access.
 However, its capacity is also quite small (**Question 0:** Why?
 Probably because we want to keep each thread close by on the chip, and the more of these we have, the hotter everything would get?).
-Direct access to these registers was unavailable to programmers until quite recently, when APIs (e.g. [Vulkan](https://www.khronos.org/blog/vulkan-subgroup-tutorial)) began to expose them via subgroup operations.
+Direct access to these registers was unavailable to programmers until quite recently, when APIs (e.g. [Vulkan](https://www.khronos.org/blog/vulkan-subgroup-tutorial)) began to expose them via "subgroup" operations.
 Even before then, [those with deeper understanding of the hardware](http://www.joshbarczak.com/blog/?p=1120) were aware of the performance gains possible if the programmer had access to these regsiters.

 A subgroup is a group of threads tightly associated due to hardware architecture; specifically subgroup threads can access each others' registers efficiently.
 A change of terminology is in order: we will prefer to use the term "lane" for "thread", in order to draw us the abstraction we are constructing closer to the SIMD-world.
 The term "lane" is not overloaded by this decision, as a subgroup *is* a SIMD unit.
 Since a subgroup is a SIMD unit, all lanes within a subgroup must be executing the same instruction every clock cycle.
 If due to branching statements two lanes within a subgroup must "diverge" (so that one would end up performing a different instruction than the other), then one of the lanes is temporarily made inactive.
 Thus, at all times, either a thread is inactive, or it is executing the same instruction as all active threads.
 Clearly then, divergence affects performance, as it renders inactive some of the GPUs processing units.